NoopuraVaidya/Loan-Default-Prediction/README.md

 - CART did not include gender as a predictor, suggesting less bias.
 - Future work should focus on fairness-aware modeling.

+## IBM SPSS Modeler

+This project was also implemented in **IBM SPSS Modeler**, where logistic regression and CART models were run directly on the dataset.
+Key outputs from SPSS included:
+- Predictor importance charts
+- Logistic regression parameter estimates
+- Confusion matrices
+- CART decision tree splits

+SPSS confirmed the results from the Python models and provided visual outputs for easier interpretation.

 ---